Red Wine and Cherry Spritzer

 Tonight?
 Well, I have an open bottle of wine to use.

-This drink starts with Pinot Noir but if you’re not wine drinker–don’t stop reading!
+A cherry spritzer starts with Pinot Noir but if you’re not wine drinker–don’t stop reading!
 Unless you avoid wine because of the alcohol.
 In that case, this might not be for you.
 If you’re not fond of the taste of red wine, I recommend giving this a chance.
 You’ll be surprised by the flavor and I’m guessing you’ll love it.
+Other red wine varieties would work, too.

-The original recipe called for cherry flavored liqueur, which for some reason we had a heck of a time finding.
-Kroger didn’t have it–I scoured their alcohol aisle with my one year old sitting in my cart.
-Never mind the looks I was getting–this girl was determined to find the ingredients for this drink.
-Then I send hubs to a liquor store with a post-it note naming a couple different brands.
-He texted me from the store saying he couldn’t find it and telling me that they have cherry pie liquor or cherry brandy.
+The original recipe, which I adapted from EverydayFood magazine, called for cherry flavored liqueur, which for some reason we had a hard time finding.
+Kroger didn’t have it, so I sent hubs to a liquor store with a post-it note naming a couple different brands.
+He texted me from the store saying he couldn’t find either brand, but that they had cherry pie liquor or cherry brandy.
 Now, mind you, I don’t think I’ve ever had brandy.
 So I’m standing in the kitchen, phone in hand, confused and unsure (rough life, I know), and I write:

 Then I delete.